RumeelHussainbnb/matic-docs/docs/develop/alchemy.md

 **Congratulations!
 You just deployed a smart contract to the Polygon chain.**

+### Step 17: Veriffy our contract

+Alchemy provides an explorer where you can find information about the methods deployed along with the smart contract, such as response time, HTTP status, error codes and others.
+It is a good environment to verify your contract and check whether the transactions went through.

 To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard](https://dashboard.alchemyapi.io/explorer).
 If you have multiple Alchemy apps make sure to filter by app and select “Hello World”.

 ![img](/img/alchemy/calls.png)